mjcasy/infohet/README.md

 }
 ```

-Feature Selection based on Het, the information content in gene
-expression.
-The Het of each gene is found and adjusted for sparsity.
-Genes with excessive Het compared to simulation of the null are
-identified for selection.
-The null distribution is either a discrete
-uniform or a multinomial with probabilities in proportion to cell count
-depths (default).
+Visualise gene-wise information - the amount of information gain from
+knowing the cellular allocation of transcripts for each gene.

+Homogeneity, adjusted for the difference in total count depths of cells,
+is simulated to provide a null baseline of information.

 ``` r
 Het <- getHet(CountsMatrix)